Pin and Win

 Type: Professional

-Industry: Character Design, Marketing
+Industry: Character Design, Marketing/Advertising

 Pin&Win is a university-wide campaign designed to increase engagement with the businesses inside UC San Diego's Price Center through a collectible pin experience.
 Each participating vendor was represented by a custom mascot, rewarding students with an exclusive enamel pin after every purchase.